the-simian/phaser-glsl-loader/README.md

   }
 };
 ```
-Then you'll be able to reference external files, instead of basically including a large disgusting array of strings!
+Then you'll be able to reference external files, instead of basically including a large array of strings!